Since May 2023, I work as a Database System Engineer at RelationalAI.

 - Summer semester 2020: Information systems and data analysis (ISDA)

 - Summer semester 2019: Information systems and data analysis (ISDA)

 - Analysing Dynamic Parameter Allocation in Distributed Machine Learning

 - Dynamic parallelism in large-scale graph processing

 - Lock-Free Data Structures for Locality-Aware Parameter Servers

 - Benchmarking Probabilistic Programming Languages

 Different aspects of research activity contribute to the climate crisis.
 One is long-distance travel.
 Thus, I try to limit travel.

-Like others, I think it is reasonable that we report the climate impact of our work.
-As a step in this direction, please find below a list of flights I have taken so far.
+Like others, I think it is reasonable that academics report the climate impact of their work.
+As a step in this direction, please find below a list of flights I have taken during my time in academia.